-Sterling inches higher, investors split on BoE rate hike

-The pound has recovered from its losses after Britain's election in June as a number of BoE policymakers have spoken out in favour of reversing a rate cut delivered in the wake of the Brexit vote last year.

-Investors are split over the Bank's stance on rates, but say arguments for a hike are increasing given economic data has held steady in the face of inflation that is nearly 1 percent over the Bank's 2 percent target.
+Sterling scales 10-month high vs. sliding dollar

+The Bank of England's trade-weighted index stood at 77.1, almost 5 percent above seven-year lows hit last October, but 2.5 percent off highs hit in May when financial investors were banking on an electoral landslide for the ruling Conservatives.

+The pound has taken some support from a round of hawkish signals from Bank of England policymakers last week, and there are still some in the market looking out for a rise in interest rates next month.

-While British workers saw their pay fall further behind inflation in the three months to May, wages rose marginally more than has been expected, data showed.
+While British workers saw their pay fall further behind inflation in the three months to May, wages rose marginally more than had been expected, data this week showed.

 "Overall, though, so far the economy has held up well 'despite Brexit', and this is why a removal of 'emergency stimulus' should not be regarded as entirely implausible."

-But political uncertainty was also on investors' minds in a week that saw the British government published legislation that would sever the UK's political, financial and legal ties to the EU.
+Against that is the political uncertainty in a week that saw the British government publish legislation it needs to sever the UK's political, financial and legal ties to the EU.

-Ratings agency Moody's said this week that Britain's creditworthiness was under pressure following the Brexit vote, and the ongoing uncertainty over the outcome of two years of negotiations Britain will have with Brussels.

 The government also fleshed out its negotiating stance with the EU, publishing three position papers saying Britain would quit nuclear body Euratom and leave the jurisdiction of the European Court of Justice.